keithalewis/fms_sqlite/README.md

 [self-contained, serverless, zero-configuration, transactional SQL database engine](https://www.sqlite.org/about.html).
 SQL statements that work on statically typed databases work the same way in SQLite.
-However, the dynamic typing in SQLite allows it to do things which are not possible in traditional rigidly typed databases.
+The dynamic typing in SQLite allows it to do things which are not possible in traditional rigidly typed databases.
 The datatype of a value is associated with the value itself, not with its container.
-SQLite uses the `sqlite3_value` struct when converting the bits contained in SQLite to a C type, but users almost never use it directly.
+The `fms_sqlite` library uses `sqlite::stmt::proxy` to mediate the conversion from internal SQLite dynamic types to C types, but you never need to use this class directly.
+The member function `sqlite::stmt::operator[]` returns a proxy given an `int` column index, `char*` column name or bound parameter name. that leverages C++ to call the appropriate SQLite C API functions.

 The two main SQLite C structs are [`sqlite3`](https://sqlite.org/c3ref/sqlite3.html),